projnanda/projnanda/README.md

 - Automated server configuration and deployment
 - DNS record creation and SSL certificate setup
-- Systemd service management for agents
+- System service management for agents
 - Integration with Anthropic API and MCP servers

 Developers can use the SDK to deploy: